bahelms/super_perfundo/posts/drafts/12-3_ray-tracer-part1.md

 I'm glossing over those details for now, so if you're interested in them, [get the book!](https://pragprog.com/titles/jbtracer/the-ray-tracer-challenge/){:target="x"}

-## Blank Canvas, With Colors
+## Do You Dream In Color?
 We've implemented changing points over time, but we're not doing anything with them, yet.
 Our points long to be dropped onto a grid, which will then become the canvas that we'll paint.
 But what does a point even look like?
 We need to introduce some color.
 The canvas will be black to start with (cause dark mode is cool) and our point will be purple because its my wife's favorite color.

-Color can be represented as varying shades of red, green, and blue.
+One way to represent color is varying shades of red, green, and blue.
 If we model these values on a range between 0 and 1, we can represent an infinite scale of colors.
-However, we'll need to convert those to a bounded scale that can be practically used.

-Let's make the range 0 to 255 and say black is (0,0,0) and white is (255,255,255).
+Since white light can be broken up into its component colors through a prism, let's say maximum RGB is white (1,1,1) and the absence of color is black (0,0,0).
 ```rust
 struct Color {
     red: f64,